Work

 Hyperakt painted a series of six patterns to be used as ornamentation within the vertical layers of the design system.
 Each pattern was inspired by a material or object found within the MACP office grounds.
 The design and quality of the patterns are intended to reflect the handmade sensibility of many of the artworks found within Margaret Cargill’s collection.

-A serene water surface with gentle ripples near the top transitions into an artistic pattern of blue and black wavy lines below.
+A water surface with gentle ripples is depicted.
+The top half shows a photographic view, while the bottom half transitions into an artistic pattern resembling the ripples in varying shades of blue and black.

 A structured, organic design system